 Throughout Pulmonary rehabilitation there will be the opportunity to meet with other members of the health care team including a Registered Dietician, Pharmacist, and Social Worker.

-Addison Enns, LMSW, will meet with you to discuss advanced directives.
-Addison is also available if you would like to discuss any aspect of your health care including financial, insurance or personal issues.
+Our social worker will meet with you to discuss advanced directives.
+They are also available if you would like to discuss any aspect of your health care including financial, insurance or personal issues.

 It is vitally important that you attend EVERY SESSION.
 Many professionals will be working with you throughout this program, but YOU are the most important member of this healthcare team.